VPAC/seqpar/sequentialandparallelprogramming.md

 There is no doubt that OpenMP is an easier form of parallel programming compared to distributed memory parallel programming or directly programming for shared memory using shared memory function calls.
 However it is limited to a single system unit (no distributed memory) and is thread-based rather than using message passing.

+A project worth keeping an eye is Mercury, developed by Dr. Paul Bone at the University of Melbourne.
+Mercury is a functional programming language which aims to achieve automatic and explicit parallelisation, that is, the code will attempt to parallelise according to the hardware it is runinng on without any pragmas or additional routines.
+Information is gathered from a profile gathered form a sequential execution of a program which informs the compiler how the program can be paralleslised.
+In doing so, it also protects from situations where an attempt is made to parallelise, but any potential benefits are lost through overheads and dependencies.

 **Why Is It A Multicore Future?**

 Ideally, don't we want clusters of multicore multiprocessors with multithreaded instructions?
 Of course we do; but think of the heat that this generates, think of the potential for race conditions, such as situations where multiple processes or threads are attemping to read or write to the same resources (e.g., deadlocks, data integrity issues, resource conflicts, interleaved execution issues).